Anton-3-0-SIH2020/SIH_2020_WINNING_PROJECT_ANTON3.0/README.md

 foo@bar:~$ python3 app.py
 ```

-3. Open another terminal. ( Do not close the current one )
+3. Open another terminal. ( You may close this terminal however if you have any scheduled jobs setup, then those won't run.
 4. Starting the Scheduled Tasks ( Also build the database )

 ```sh